remasters3/fragginhart/README.md

 1. Take keycard to Generator.
-   - Build CP to spawn at tranmitter garage.
+   - Build Allied CP to spawn at transmitter garage.
    - Destroy the Side wall.
    - Capture the forward bunker flag.
 2. Destroy the Depot Gate Controls.